Fuuzetsu/intshot/README.md

 intshot
 =======

-Little script to take screenshots of your videos using ffmpeg at specified intervals
+Little script to take screenshots of your videos using ffmpeg at specified intervals.

+See `python intshot.py -h` for help.
+Uses Python 2.